St Cwyllog's Church, Llangwyllog

-St Cwyllog's Church, Llangwyllog, is a medieval church near Llangwyllog, in Anglesey, north Wales.
+St Cwyllog's Church, Llangwyllog, is a medieval church near Llangwyllog, in Anglesey, North Wales.
 St Cwyllog founded a church here in the 6th century, although the exact date is unknown.
 The existence of a church here was recorded in 1254 and parts of the present building may date from around 1200.
-Other parts are from the 15th century, with an unusual annexe (possibly intended for use as a schoolroom) added in the 16th century.
+Other sections are from the 15th century, with an unusual annex. (possibly intended for use as a schoolroom) added in the 16th century.
 The church contains some 18th-century fittings, including a rare Georgian three-decker pulpit and reading desk.

 The church is still in use for worship by the Church in Wales, as one of seven churches in a combined group of parishes.
 It is a Grade II* listed building, a national designation given to "particularly important buildings of more than special interest", because it is regarded as a "good rural medieval church" with some features from the 15th century, as well as the 18th-century fittings.